 Yes.
-NPU is authorized under federal law to enroll nonimmigrant alien students.
-To apply for admission, an international applicant should follow the Application Guide - Same as Step One.
+NPU is authorized under federal law to enroll nonimmigrant international (F-1) students.
+To apply for admission, an international applicant should follow the application requirements.

 Please view the Tuition page for information on program costs.